 We have created this guide to help aspiring developers of play-to-earn games (NFT games or GameFi, as some might say) to understand the different options for registering a company.
 In this guide, we discuss the main considerations for choosing the best jurisdiction for registering a company.
-We also examine the most popular countries in 2023: Cayman Islands, Hong Kong, and Switzerland, to better understand what these countries have to offer.
+We also examine the most popular countries: Cayman Islands, Hong Kong, and Switzerland, to better understand what these countries have to offer.

-If you're also interested in learning how to choose the right jurisdiction for other crypto projects such as wallets, exchanges, and NFT marketplaces, check out this guide
+If you're also interested in learning how to choose the right jurisdiction for other crypto projects such as wallets, exchanges, and NFT marketplaces, check out this guide.

 What are play-to-earn games?